ConnorFriday-code/ClickerGameProjectTwo/README.md

 * For the instructions to be clear and readable on any device
 * I want to be able to start the game by pressing the 'start game' button

-### Testing user goals
+### Testing user goals using BDD

-Using the user goals stated at the start, I can use BDD testing to check if I have achieved the goals:
+Using the user goals stated at the start of the README, I can use BDD testing to check if I have achieved the goals:

 #### First time users